There are essentially two ways to handle stress, and nearly everyone leans toward one way or the other. It's all about stress management.

 In general, stress can be caused by feeling overwhelmed with responsibilities.
 Therefore, for many people, excess stress stems from saying “yes” to too many things.

 If this is the case for you, it’s time to start saying “no” to more things.
 Overworking yourself is a recipe for disaster.
-Taking time for yourself and the things that matter to you can help you stay far away from super stressful moments in life.
+Taking time for yourself and the things that matter to you can help you stay far away from super stressful moments in life, helping you feel more relaxed.

 In some cases, on the other hand, stress cannot be avoided.
 For example, if your children are sick at the same time that you are super busy at work and you’re getting ready to move house … can any of these things really be avoided?